 EXCLUSIVE: U.S. Olympic Gold Medalist David Boudia On Diet, Competing In Rio

-Boudia, who started his athletic training as a gymnast when he was a child, hinted that he might add gymnastics to his 2016 Olympic schedule, reports Examiner.com.
-"It's a very outside shot," Boudia said, but the possibility remains that he would be the first athlete to compete in both diving and gymnastics.
+Boudia, who started his athletic training as a gymnast when he was a child, hinted that he might add gymnastics to his 2016 Olympic schedule.
+“It’s a very outside shot,” Boudia said, but the possibility remains that he would be the first athlete to compete in both diving and gymnastics.

 The most important superfood that gives Boudia the right moves on the springboard is the blueberry.
 “There is a lot of nutritional value in that, and I get a lot of nutrients from that.
 It really feeds into what my training does,” he said.